Tissue-type immune response in Arabidopsis, lettuce, and tomato

 Molecular and genetic mechanisms of human bacterial pathogens colonization of edible leaves

 Unlike foods of animal origin, fresh or ready-to-eat produce, such as leafy vegetables, cannot undergo thermal processes to inactivate human pathogens.
 The lack of an efficient kill-step poses considerable risks of foodborne disease outbreaks and a great challenge for the fresh produce industry in California, the US, and worldwide.
 Although several procedures are in place to prevent food poisoning, additional control measures are still needed to reduce the number of outbreaks, including genetic resistance (Oblessuc et al. 2019, 2020a; Melotto et al., 2020).
-Our research has uncovered molecular and genetic mechanisms that allow E. coli O157:H7 and S. enterica to persist in the leaf environment, a trait that is largely controlled by genetic factors in both the plant host (Jacob and Melotto, 2020) and the bacterial pathogen (Jeanine et al. 2020).
+Our research has uncovered molecular and genetic mechanisms that allow E. coli O157:H7 and S. enterica to persist in the leaf environment, a trait that is largely controlled by genetic factors in both the plant host (Jacob and Melotto, 2020; Jacob et al., 2021) and the bacterial pathogen (Jeanine et al. 2020).
 Importantly, recent research efforts in our lab revealed genetic variability that controls bacterial internalization and persistence in leaves (Roy and Melotto 2019; Jacob and Melotto 2020; Oblessuc and Melotto 2020), providing the foundation to explore breeding strategies to mitigate foodborne illnesses.

 Collaborators: Ivan Simko (USDA-ARS Salinas) and Richard Michelmore (UC Davis)